Onespirit’s Birch Pathway

 (Annie says, ‘I try to keep out of the pictures, but I do preach sermons so you might find some videos of me!’)

-In the above, you’ll see a photo of Annie in the Communal Garden, face painting with the kids; Annie gardening in the orchard; Rev Annie offering some ministerial words; and finally, Annie celebrating at a OneSpirit Ordination Ceremony!
+In the above photo gallery, there is a photo of Annie in the Communal Garden, face painting with the kids; gardening in the orchard; offering some ministerial words; and finally, Annie celebrating at a OneSpirit Ordination Ceremony!